pearcel1008/Boardly/README.md

 # Boardly
 Boardly is a collaborative project management tool that uses boards, lists, and cards to help individuals and teams organize and prioritize tasks.
 It provides a visual and flexible way to track progress, assign responsibilities, and manage workflows.
 It integrates OpenAI to foster the creation of detailed, quality boards.

+Boardly was developed for Senior Project at the University of Florida during Spring 2024.

 ## Dependencies, Installation, and Setup
 ### Frontend
 Clone repository in VS Code